ot4i/ace-demo-pipeline/tekton/minimal-image-build/README.md

 The Tekton pipeline expects docker credentials to be provided for Kaniko to use when pushing the built image, and these credentials must be associated with the service account for the pipeline.
-If this has not already been done elsewhere, then create them with the following format for OpenShift
+If this has not already been done elsewhere, then create them with the following format for single-node OpenShift using temporary admin credentials
 ```
 kubectl create secret docker-registry regcred --docker-server=image-registry.openshift-image-registry.svc.cluster.local:5000 --docker-username=kubeadmin --docker-password=$(oc whoami -t)
 kubectl apply -f tekton/service-account.yaml